We've got your pressure sore claim covered

-At Patient Claim Line, we hear from many people who are concerned that a loved one residing in a care home is not being given sufficient levels of care and attention which has resulted in a pressure sore.
-We can quickly advise you as to whether or not the care home has been negligent and if so, we can pursue a care home claim on the resident’s behalf.
-If they are unable to pursue the claim themselves for whatever reason (someone has power of attorney or they lack mental capacity or it would just be too stressful for them), we can happily set things up so we can deal with you or any close friend or family member that usually deals with their affairs.
+At Patient Claim Line, we hear from many people with concerns over someone they love.
+They may be living in a care home and not receiving sufficient levels of care and attention which then results in a pressure sore.
+We can quickly advise you as to whether or not the care home has been negligent.
+If so, we can pursue pressure sore claims on their behalf.
+If they are unable to pursue the claim themselves (someone has power of attorney or they lack mental capacity or it would just be too stressful for them), we can happily set things up so we can deal with you or any close friend or family member that usually deals with their affairs.
 We also hear from people who have suffered from pressure sores during their stay in hospital.
 Pursuing a claim against a hospital can be very daunting.
-Hospitals are large institutions and despite recent efforts to try and be more open with patients when mistakes have been made, the reality is that it’s often difficult to find out exactly what has happened.
+Hospitals are large institutions and despite recent efforts to try and be more open with patients when mistakes happen, the reality is that it’s often difficult to find out the reality of the situation.
 When you know deep down that something has gone wrong, where do you turn to get the answers you need and any compensation you deserve?
 At Patient Claim Line, taking on hospital trusts is something we do day in, day out.
 Our medical negligence solicitors deal with roughly 1 in every 10 claims made in the UK, so chances are we have successfully taken on most hospital trusts, and over the years our legal team has won millions in compensation for their clients.
 Whether the hospitals mistake resulted in a few weeks of unnecessary pain, or serious long term problems where you have been unable to work or required care and assistance, Patient Claim Line is here to help you recover your losses and get some answers.

 Am I eligible to claim for compensation?